gbouras13/megapharokka/README.md

 cd megapharokka
 ```

-2. Create conda env with external dependencies
+2. Create conda env with external dependencies installed

 ```
 mamba env  create -f environment.yml conda activate pharokka_env
 ```

-3. Install with `pip`
+3. Install `megapharokka` and most python dependecies with `pip`

 ```
 pip install .
 ```

-4. Install `pyrodigal` v3 and `pyrodigal-gv` pre-release
+4. Install `pyrodigal` v3 and `pyrodigal-gv` pre-releases

-* Martin Larralde has not yet made production releases to be compatible with `pyrodigal-gv`
+* Martin Larralde the creator and maintainer of these tools at EMBL Heidelberg has not yet made production releases. `pyrodigal` v3 is required to be compatible with `pyrodigal-gv` (essentially he made it in response to an issue in and for Pharokka).
+* When he releases it I will update.

 ```
 pip install -U --pre pyrodigal